Claiming Maximum Benefits for Workers Injured in Falls from Heights

 - Traumatic brain injuries (TBI) and concussions

-Workers’ Compensation for Falls from Heights
+Workers’ Compensation for Falling Injuries

 In Pennsylvania, most workers may collect workers’ compensation benefits for workplace injuries or occupational illnesses.
 Under the Pennsylvania Workers’ Compensation Act, a worker must notify his or her employer within 120 days of the accident.